Policy as code

 excluded_repositories := {}

-include_local_packages := true
+include_local_packages := false

 match if count(reason) != 0